KillingSpark/rustysd/Readme.md

 1. Parsing of very simple socket files that use streaming unix sockets
 1. Matching services and sockets by name.
 Just dbus.service to dbus.socket nothing else yet (but that should not be too difficult)
 1. Passing filedescriptors to the daemons
+1. Naming file descriptors in the env variables with the name from the *.socket file
+1. Waiting for the READY=1 notification

 ## What does not work
 Just some stuff I know does not work but would be cool